-The problem is that most of these awards are quite small, and there’s a ton of competition.
-About seven percent of undergrad students receive private scholarships, and the average value is under $2,000.
+Most private scholarship awards are quite small.
+Competition to win a private scholarship is high.
+As a result, about seven percent of undergrad students receive private scholarships, and the average value is under $2,000.

 Given that in-state tuition is around $25,000 a year and a private school is close to twice as much, is it really worth the time and effort to search for merit-based private scholarships?

 There are some “high-dollar scholarships,” but they tend to have one winner out of thousands of applicants.
 National Merit Scholarships are only $2,500 – $7,000 per year, and they are among the largest awards available.

 The bottom line with private scholarships is that your best bet is to apply for locally available awards.
 Enjoy what you can get, but don’t expect to make a big dent in the cost of school.